daniprado/cloudy-ghost/README.md

    ./pre_init.sh
    ```

-3. At this point it is time to start executing Terraform commands from the command line.
-We have two options.
+3. At this point we load the environment variables contained in `.envrc` file into our command line session and deploy all components using Terraform.
+We have two options:
    - Using Make (via the `Makefile` present).
-This way we deploy all components:
      ```
+     source .envrc
      make tf-init
      make tf-apply
      ```
      (type `make help` for a list and explanation on all commands inside `Makefile`)
    - Using Terraform CLI.
-In this case we have to start by loading the environment variables contained in `.envrc` file.
-Then we deploy all components:
      ```
      source .envrc
      terraform init